Yomi-daniels/Komosu/src/app/blog/posts/first-party-data-foundation-new-dealership-model.md

 category: "Productivity"
 ---

-## 🔐 First-Party Data: The Foundation of the New Dealership Model

 At the core of every strong creator brand is first-party data — emails, preferences, engagement habits.
 They aren’t relying on rented audiences (like Instagram followers).
 Instead, they focus on building owned distribution channels that allow them to engage directly with their communities.